-When you hear the term “free checking,” it usually means a checking account with no maintenance fees.
+When you hear the term “free checking,” it usually means an account with no maintenance fees.
 A maintenance fee is charged by the bank monthly to maintain your account.
 On average these fees add up to almost $160 annually, so finding a checking free checking account can save you a lot of money.

 Minimum Opening Balances